arnavs/PkgUtils.jl/README.md

 [![Build Status](https://travis-ci.org/arnavs/PkgUtils.jl.svg?branch=master)](https://travis-ci.org/arnavs/PkgUtils.jl)

-Some small utilities to help Julia package authors.
+Some small utilities to help Julia package users and authors.
 Thanks to @sbromberger and @ianshmean and @harryscholes and others for providing code, inspiration, etc.

+## Snapshot

+* `snapshot!()` will save a copy of your current project and manifest file in the relevant `environments/` folder.

+* `undo!()` will revert the current project and manifest to the most recent snapshot.

 ## Dependencies and Dependents